olavolav/te-causality/README.md

 docker run -it te-causality bash
 ```

-For the manual installation please refer to the "Dependencies" section below.

-The Dockerfile will likely be a helpful guide even if you decide to install without Docker.
+The `Dockerfile` will likely be a helpful guide even if you decide to install without Docker.

 ### Option B: Install locally